Lokesh1028/Onesigapp/docs/setup-guide.md

 ### Tuesday: Manual Review (60-90 min)

-1. Open CSV in Google Sheets or Excel
+1. Open CSV in Excel or any spreadsheet application
 2. Filter and rank trades
 3. Research top 15-20 trades
 4. Select final 10 for newsletter